Hillary Clinton as First Lady of the United States: United States Senate campaign

 When New York's long-serving U.S. senator Daniel Patrick Moynihan announced his retirement in November 1998, several prominent Democratic figures, including Representative Charles Rangel of New York, urged Clinton to run for his open seat in the Senate election of 2000.
 Once she decided to run, the Clintons purchased a home at 15 Old House Lane in Chappaqua, New York, north of New York City, in September 1999.
 She became the first wife of the president of the United States to be a candidate for elected office.
 Initially, Clinton expected to face Rudy Giuliani—the mayor of New York City—as her Republican opponent in the election.
 Giuliani withdrew from the race in May 2000 after being diagnosed with prostate cancer and matters related to his failing marriage became public.
 Clinton then faced Rick Lazio, a Republican member of the U.S. House of Representatives who represented New York's 2nd congressional district.
 Throughout the campaign, opponents accused Clinton of carpetbagging, because she had never resided in New York State or participated in the state's politics before the 2000 Senate race.

 The contest drew national attention.
-Clinton an Lazio's campaigns, along with Giuliani's initial effort, spent a record combined $90 million.
+Clinton and Lazio's campaigns, along with Giuliani's initial effort, spent a record combined $90 million.
 Clinton won the election on November 7, 2000, with 55 percent of the vote to Lazio's 43 percent.